 Virtual Desktop recently released an update to include full 120 Hz refresh rate support on the Oculus Quest 2.
 This means that your game stream runs buttery smooth in your headset.

-Verdict: Air Link vs Virtual Desktop for refresh rate, the advantage goes to Virtual Desktop.
+Verdict: Air Link vs Virtual Desktop for refresh rate, there is no advantage!
+Both software tools allow 120 Hz.

 As soon as Air Link was released, VR players immediately noticed that the picture quality was a lot better than VD.
 Air Link uses less compression in their video and a true-to-scale color profile.

 On the other hand, Virtual Desktop compresses the video in order to save bandwidth and reduce latency.
 There are different color profiles to pick from in the VD settings to try to remedy this.
 The “high contrast” profile is the closest option, but it tends to darken the image noticeably.

 Pictures are hard to tell, but you can see the difference in picture quality between Air Link vs Virtual Desktop in the screenshots below.
 For more of a comparison, we have a video down at the bottom of this guide to go and check out!